Zettelkasten: 20th century

 Other well known German Zettelkasten users include Arno Schmidt (who used a large card file to write Zettels Traum, published in 1970), Walter Kempowski, Friedrich Kittler, and Aby Warburg, whose works along with those of Paul, Blumenberg, and Luhmann appeared in the 2013 exhibition "Zettelkästen.
 Machines of Fantasy" at the Museum of Modern Literature, Marbach am Neckar.

 Australian writer Kate Grenville, in a chapter of The Writing Book (1990) devoted to using "piles" of notes as part of the writing process, said that screenwriters are known to use index cards to help organise their scripts, and American writer Anne Lamott devoted a chapter to a writer's use of index cards in her book Bird by Bird (1994).

 German writer Michael Ende kept a Zettelkasten, and in 1994, a year prior to his death, he published Michael Endes Zettelkasten: Skizzen und Notizen (translation: Michael Ende's File-card Box: Drafts and Notes), an anthology of some of his writing as well as observations and aphorisms from his card file.

-Twentieth-century American comedians Phyllis Diller (with 52,000 3×5-inch index cards), Joan Rivers (over a million 3×5-inch index cards), Bob Hope (85,000 pages in files), and George Carlin (paper notes in folders) were known for keeping joke or gag files throughout their careers.
+Twentieth-century American comedians Phyllis Diller (with 52,000 3×5-inch index cards), Joan Rivers (over a million 3×5-inch index cards), Bob Hope (85,000 pages in files), Milton Berle and George Carlin (paper notes in folders) were known for keeping joke or gag files throughout their careers.
 They often compiled their notes from scraps of paper, receipts, laundry lists, and matchbooks which served the function of waste books.
 U.S. president Ronald Reagan kept quotes and aphorisms which he frequently used for speeches in a card collection.